 Turning over a Nissan Leaf

-Maybe not exactly your first thought amongst British electric institutions, but the Leaf is an institution in the world of EVs and it is British built.
-The Nissan Leaf is built in Sunderland with imported battery cells from Japan and has been the best-selling electric car in Europe.
+It may not be the first thought in a list of British electric institutions, but the Leaf is an institution in the world of EVs and it is British built.
+The Nissan Leaf is built in Sunderland with some imported battery cells and has been the best-selling electric car in Europe.

 The first Nissan Leaf, the Mk1, was a true electric car pioneer.
-The recently released 2020 model builds on this with an improved range, a better price and new tech designed to help get the most from its electric drive system.
+The 2020 model built on this with an improved range, a better price and new tech designed to help get the most from its electric drive system.

 Exciting plans afoot at Jaguar

-Castle Bromwich will produce Land Rover’s BEV nicknamed the ‘Road Rover’ and the Jaguar J-Pace.
+Jaguar will continue its push upmarket, heading towards Bentley’s territory, and staying clear of the SUV segment.
+Expect some sporty cars.
 The I-Pace will, according to insiders, continue to be built on its unique platform in Austria and have a “normal lifespan”.

 Just down the road from Mini, the English electric van manufacturer and vehicle developer Arrival has moved into a new plant in Bicester built on what they call a ‘skateboard’ platform.